-The device provides two dedicated Data Memory area for the touch key auto scan mode.
-One area is used to store the 16-bit C/F counter values of the touch key module $0\sim$ n and located in Data Memory Sector 5.
-The other area is used to store the reference oscillator internal capacitor values of the touch key module $0\sim$ n and located in Data Memory Sector 6.
+Each of the devices provides two dedicated Data Memory area for the touch key auto scan mode.
+One area is used to store the 16-bit C/F counter values of the touch key module 0~n and located in Data Memory Sector 5.
+The other area is used to store the reference oscillator internal capacitor values of the touch key module 0~n and located in Data Memory Sector 6.